Kentaro Ito (actor, born 1997): Car accident and public image

-ZIP! had also been suspended from November.
+ZIP! was suspended from November 2020.

 On March 25, 2021, in court hearings, the charges of negligent driving resulting in injury were dropped as a settlement was reached with the victims, and the charges of hit-and-run were not indicted due to insufficient evidence to prove criminal intent.
 Ito posted a handwritten apology on his social media account regarding the accident.

-After dealing with the lawsuits, he faced much criticism from citizens, as he had received no legal consequences from the act.
-Due to all the hate, at one point, he considered retiring from acting.
+After dealing with the lawsuits, he faced much criticism from the public, as he had received no legal consequences for the act.
+Due to the hate, at one point, he considered retiring from acting.